mantidproject/documents/Design/ENGIN-X/ENGIN-X_general.md

 Analysis steps (2 types of analysis in principle):

-* Who0le pattern fitting
+* Whole pattern fitting

 * Single peak fitting

 ENGIN-X specific algorithms in Mantid:
 ======================================

-So far the following algorithms have been added:
+The following algorithms were initially defined for EnginX:

 * EnginXCalibrate
 * EnginXCalibrateFull
 * EnginXFitPeaks
 * EnginXFocus

+which have been renamed to:

+* EnggCalibrate
+* EnggCalibrateFull
+* EnggFitPeaks
+* EnggFocus

 Other relevant Mantid algorithms:
 =================================

-Besides the EnginX* algorithms currently included in Mantid (EnginXCalibrate, EnginXCalibrateFull, EnginXFitPeaks, EnginXFocus), there are other algorithms
+Besides the EnginX algorithms currently included in Mantid (EnggCalibrate, EnggCalibrateFull, EnggFitPeaks, EnggFocus), there are other algorithms

 The exact way in which they could be used, extended or modified for